Skip to Content

 Volcan Villarrica rising out of the background.

-One of the best day trips you can take from Pucón is to nearby Parque Nacional Huerquehue, a one-hour bus ride from the town with Buses Caburgua (they have their bus station at Uruguay 540).
+One of the best day trips you can take from Pucón is to nearby Parque Nacional Huerquehue, a one-hour bus ride or drive from the town with Buses Caburgua (they have their bus station at Uruguay 540).

 There are five trails in the park, the most exciting being the Sendero Los Lagos, which goes past a pair of impressive waterfalls and ends with glorious views across the lakes at the top of the mountain.